~ T G S ~

 What is The Great Stag?

 The Great Stag (TGS) is a curated hub for people who work in ops, automation, marketing, data, or tech more broadly - and who also have a serious gaming background.
 Members build software or webapps, share real workflows, and engage at a depth that most professional or gaming spaces never reach.
 The entry filter is behavioral, not a job title.
+The work is real: community, builds, and select professional engagements.
 The game is automation.
 Everything else follows.

 Most communities are too junior, too generalist, or reset to basics every time a new member arrives.
 And the gaming communities have no idea what to do with someone who spent 8,000 hours in competitive games and also builds automation workflows, designs system architecture, or crunches data on weekends.